 Swimming is one of very few female dominated sports in the UK.
 The latest Sport England figures from Active Lives shows that in only three activities (out of 15 listed) do women outnumber men in terms of participation.
 Gymnastics, Equestrian and Swimming.
 Swimming/aquatics is the second most popular activity for women (11% taking part in last 28 days) behind running/athletics/multi-sport (14%), compared to men’s swimming/aquatics which is 3rd place with (8.9% taking part in last 28 days).

-Our Marathon Swims event has female representation of 55% in each of its two events so far.
-The Marathon Swims 2019 event is currently 58% female.
+Our Marathon Swims event has female representation of 55% in each of its three events so far.
+The Marathon Swims 2020 event was 60% female.

 3.Women Marathon Swimmers